 Chania Venetian Harbor and Lighthouse

 If there is one non-negotiable location for photographers in Crete, it is this one.
-The Venetian harbor in Chania is one of the most beautiful waterfronts in the Mediterranean: a crescent of honey-colored stone buildings reflected in sheltered water, with the iconic lighthouse at the far end of the breakwater and the White Mountains visible in the distance on clear days.
+The Venetian harbor in Chania is one of the most beautiful waterfronts in the Mediterranean: a crescent of honey-colored stone buildings reflected in sheltered water, with the lighthouse at the far end of the breakwater and the White Mountains visible in the distance on clear days.

 The architecture is a palimpsest of Crete's history.
 The harbor itself was built by the Venetians in the 14th century.
 The lighthouse is Egyptian, built in the early 19th century.
 Ottoman minarets peek above the rooftops behind.
 Every element of Crete's layered occupation is visible from one position.

 Best time: Blue hour before sunrise, or golden hour just before sunset.
+Access: Free.
+Walk from any hotel in the Old Town.

 Elafonissi Beach